Eyegor2732/hgtv-pytest-python-project/README.md

 # hgtv-pytest-python-project
-It's just practical application to perform entries for HGTV Urban Oasis® sweepstakes on sister sites HGTV and FoodNetwork.
+It's just practical application to perform entries for HGTV / Foodnetwork / TLC / Discovery sweepstakes on sister sites.
 Simple logic: just type email you registered with before, tap on entry buttons, scroll up/down, switch between frames.

 I've created several asserts there: check if correct button s are shown, verify you did not enter already today.